 Applications for Postgraduate Doctors and Dentists are an additional Tier 2 category in the Business and Commercial arrangements.

-Doctors and other medical professionals like dentists etc. have to clear the UK medical council examination before they can apply for a work permit to UK.
+Doctors and other medical professionals like dentists etc. have to clear the UK medical council examination before they can apply for a permit to UK Working Visa.

 The Training and Work Experience Scheme arrangements enable people from outside the EEA to undertake work-based training for a professional or specialist qualification, or a period of work experience.